 In the theoretical and practical perspectives modules, you’ll look at the various ways that performance can be conceived and consider its importance in society, and have the opportunity to research into areas that interest you.

 Throughout this degree you’ll create a series of shows, films, short scenes and devised performances.
 In your third year, you’ll set up your own theatre company and devise a production that you will manage from conception through to venue booking, marketing and performance.

 You can take optional modules, which give you the chance to specialise in an area of your choosing.
-This could be directing for performance, devising and writing or arts marketing.
+This could be directing for performance or devising and writing.
 You’ll also be able to learn about how to work with cameras and gain invaluable knowledge of editing and filming.

 UCAS CODE: WW45